Salmonellosis in the United States: Hazard Analysis and Critical Control Point (HACCP) rules

 In 1996, the USDA Food Safety and Inspection Service finalized rules which required slaughter and processing plants to adopt Hazard Analysis and Critical Control Point rules, which included performance standards for acceptable percentage testing positive of salmonella.
 These included 20% for broilers (chickens), 8.7% for swine, and 7.5% for ground beef.
 In 2011, updated performance standards went into effect, reducing the salmonella prevalence to 7.5%; however, meeting these standards was not strictly required for operation.
 Plants not meeting the requirement were publicized online.
 The agency originally began publishing the names of problem plants in 2008.

 Industry commentary

 In a 2013 fact sheet, the National Chicken Council observed that although salmonella on raw chicken has significantly declined, salmonellosis has not significantly declined, suggesting that salmonellosis infections have another cause.

 Epidemiology

-About 142,000 people in the United States are infected each year with Salmonella Enteritidis specifically from chicken eggs, and about 30 die.

 In 2010, an analysis of death certificates in the United States identified a total of 1,316 Salmonella-related deaths from 1990 to 2006.
 These were predominantly among older adults and those who were immunocompromised.